 climate change in alaska

-The Alaska Greenhouse Gas Inventory and Reference Case Projections, 1990-2020, prepared by the Center for Climate Strategies for the Department of Environmental Conservation (DEC), takes a first comprehensive look at all potential anthropogenic sources of Greenhouse Gas (GHG) emissions in the state.
-The report was prepared in February 2007.
+The Alaska Greenhouse Gas Inventory and Reference Case Projections, 1990-2020, prepared in February 2007 by the Center for Climate Strategies for DEC, takes a first comprehensive look at all potential anthropogenic sources of GHG emissions in the state.

 In 2006, House Concurrent Resolution 30 created the Alaska Climate Impact Assessment Commission (Climate Commission).
-The Climate Commission consists of 11 members.
+See Final Commission Report published March 17, 2008.